Milestone-Proposal:Realization of Blue Light Emitting Diode, 1989-1993

 Here's why it was so successful and impactful:

 (a) Technological breakthroughs: The breakthroughs made by Isamu Akasaki, Hiroshi Amano, and Shuji Nakamura shattered the limits of conventional technology.
-The realization of high-quality crystal growth and pn junctions using gallium nitride (GaN) and the development of high-brightness blue light emitting diodes (LEDs) were impossible with previous technologies.
+The realization of high-quality crystal growth and p-n junctions using gallium nitride (GaN) and the development of high-brightness blue light-emitting diodes (LEDs) were impossible with previous technologies.
 This achievement revolutionized lighting technology by enabling the creation of blue LEDs.

-(b) Extensive application and social impact: The realization of blue LEDs has brought numerous benefits, such as increased energy efficiency, energy savings, long life, and high-quality lighting.
+(b) Extensive application and social impact: The realization of blue LEDs has brought numerous benefits, such as increased energy efficiency, energy savings, long service life, and high-quality lighting.
 These advancements have reduced environmental impact, promoted sustainable energy use, and significantly contributed to the expansion of various industries.
 Additionally, blue LEDs have been applied in diverse fields, including medical technology, communication technology, and electronics, greatly impacting society as a whole.

-(c) Recognition through the Nobel Prize: In 2014, the three scientists who contributed to the realization of blue LEDs were awarded the Nobel Prize in Physics, recognizing their technical achievements and social impact on an international scale.
+(c) Recognition through the Nobel Prize: In 2014, the trio who contributed to the realization of blue LEDs were awarded the Nobel Prize in Physics, recognizing their technical achievements and social impact on an international scale.
 The award cited "the invention of the blue light emitting diode, which has enabled bright and energy-saving white light sources," highlighting the profound impact their research has had on both the scientific community and society.

 For these reasons, the realization of blue LEDs stands as a technological triumph and an achievement with significant social impact.